GryphonClaw/dragonruby-completions/README.md

 Add the `.vscode` folder to your project directory.

+You'll also need to enable code completion.
+Go to the VSCode Settings, search for `editor.tabCompletion` in the settings search bar.
+Then under the setting, you can selected to turn it on.
+ * on
+ * off (default)
+ * onlySnippets

+> Personally, I only turned it on for Code Snippets, and did it in the "user" profile section, so that it wouldn't follow me around project-to-project.

+## What does this do?

 The file `ruby.code-completions` provides a small set of auto-completions for creating different hash primitives.

 ## Creating simple hashes